• Skip to primary navigation

 • Liquid pectin - A 3 ounce pouch of Certo liquid pectin can be substituted for the powdered pectin and water.

-• Serrano or other hot peppers- I haven't tried a habanero or other hot peppers in this recipe because I'm a scaredy cat.
+• Habanero Pepper Jelly- I haven't tried a habanero or other hot peppers in this recipe because I'm a scaredy cat.
 I feel sure Serrano peppers can be traded out equally in weight and just result in a hot pepper jelly rather than this rather mild version.
-Anything hotter, I can't speak to it.
+Anything hotter, I can't speak to it, but I think two habanero peppers will give you lots of heat!

 • Nectarines are basically slick-skin peaches so, easy-peazy trade out for this peach and pepper jam combination.